team178/team178.github.io/README.md

-# Team 178
+# Dream Next

-Welcome to the Team 178 website github repository.
+The next Dream FIRST website.
+Prepare to be wow'ed.

  ---- Enforcers